 At Fiduchi, we have managed cell companies for:

-It is expected that we will see increased use of cell company structures within the Jersey Private Fund Regime (link to JPF guide), where the ability of the cell company to efficiently manage the segregated assets of different investors through clearly segregated cells may be considered especially attractive.
+It is expected that we will see increased use of cell company structures within the Jersey Private Fund Regime, where the ability of the cell company to efficiently manage the segregated assets of different investors through clearly segregated cells may be considered especially attractive.

 Fiduchi is a regulated provider of trust and company services, and therefore its experts are able to assist you in all aspects of ensuring continued compliance in the constant changing landscape.
 At Fiduchi we take a pragmatic approach to ensure your interests, whether personal or business, are safeguarded.
 Because of this, we don’t apply a ‘one size fits all’ methodology, rather the contrary.
 Our director led teams will assess your needs to ensure we take into consideration all your requirements and provide the bespoke service you require.